mattcarlotta/nvi/README.md

 ./nob fuzz parser
 ./nob fuzz matcher
 ./nob fuzz args
+./nob fuzz config
 ```

 Each target keeps its own cumulative corpus under `build/fuzz/`; interesting inputs found in one run carry over to the next.
 The parser corpus is seeded from `fixtures/*.env` on first run.
-When a matching dictionary exists under `tests/fuzz/` (`env.dict`, `matcher.dict`, `args.dict`), it is passed to libFuzzer automatically to seed the mutator with grammar tokens.
+When a matching dictionary exists under `tests/fuzz/` (`env.dict`, `matcher.dict`, `args.dict`, `config.dict`), it is passed to libFuzzer automatically to seed the mutator with grammar tokens.

 Extra arguments are forwarded to libFuzzer: